 We have another nutrition riddle for you.
 In 1862, this nutrient was named after the Greek term for bile (chole) because it was first isolated from ox bile.
-It was not considered to be an essential nutrient until 1998 when its adequate intake (AI) was established.
+It was considered an essential nutrient in 1998 when its adequate intake (AI) was established.

 You guessed it—Choline!

 What is Choline & Why do we Care?

 Choline vitamin is a water-soluble nutrient that is essential for human life.
 Researchers have considered it a vitamin (vitamin J) type and classified it as a B.